-Biserka Cvjetičanin is Senior Scientific Researcher at the Institute for International Relations (IMO), Zagreb, Croatia, and former Deputy Minister of Culture (2000-2004).
+Biserka Cvjetičanin is Emeritus Research Adviser at the Institute for Development and International Relations (IRMO), Zagreb, Croatia, and former Deputy Minister of Culture (2000-2004).

 Mrs. Cvjetičanin holds a Ph.D. in African studies (comparative literature) from the University of Zagreb (1980).
 She studied at the École des Hautes Études en Sciences Sociales, Sorbonne, Paris, and at the School of Oriental and African Studies, University of London, London.